lucazammataro/cymol/README.md

 Special thanks to the foundational principles set by Dennis C. Rapaport's book, which has been instrumental in guiding this project's development.

+## References

+The Art of Molecular Dynamics Simulation, by Dennis C. Rapaport, published by the Cambridge University Press.
+The Lennard-Jones potential Why the art of molecular dynamics is so fascinating, and why I got so emotionally overwhelmed, Luca Zammataro published on https://towardsdatascience.com/the-lennard-jones-potential-35b2bae9446c
 ---

 Join us in advancing the field of molecular dynamics through innovative programming and collaborative development!